dotnet/orleans/src/Documentation/2.0/Configuration2.0.md

 Application Parts are configured using an `IApplicationPartsManager`, which can be accessed using the `ConfigureApplicationParts` extension method on `IClientBuilder` and `ISiloHostBuilder`.
 The `ConfigureApplicationParts` method accepts a delegate, `Action<IApplicationPartManager>`.

 The following extension methods on `IApplicationPartManager` support common uses:
-* `AddApplicationPart(assembly)` adds a single assembly can be added using the extension method.
+* `AddApplicationPart(assembly)` a single assembly can be added using this extension method.
-* `AddFromAppDomain()` adds all assemblies in the current `AppDomain`.
+* `AddFromAppDomain()` adds all assemblies currently loaded in the `AppDomain`.
-* `AddFromApplicationBaseDirectory()` adds all assemblies in the current base path (see `AppDomain.BaseDirectory`).
+* `AddFromApplicationBaseDirectory()` loads and adds all assemblies in the current base path (see `AppDomain.BaseDirectory`).

 Assemblies added by the above methods can be supplemented using the following extension methods on their return type, `IApplicationPartManagerWithAssemblies`:
 * `WithReferences()` adds all referenced assemblies from the added parts.
 This immediately loads any transitively referenced assemblies.
 Assembly loading errors are ignored.
 * `WithCodeGeneration()` generates support code for the added parts and adds it to the part manager.
-Note that this requires the `Microsoft.Orleans.OrleansCodeGenerator` package to be installed.
+Note that this requires the `Microsoft.Orleans.OrleansCodeGenerator` package to be installed, and is commonly referred to as runtime code generation.

 See the client and silo configuration sections above for examples.